Friday, 1 October 2021, 7 p.m.

 What are the key themes and/or messages in Hotwalker and Journeyman?
 What do you hope your readers take away from reading each?

-You have written both mystery and literary” novels.
+You have written both mystery and “literary” novels.
 Do you have a preference?
 Is one easier to write than the other?

 Do you find it more challenging to write the first book in a series or to write the subsequent novels?
 How do you keep a series fresh?

 I think they are equally challenging, but in different ways.
 Of course, if the first book is no good, you’re doomed.
 But if it works, then you have a protagonist and other equipment already going for you, which helps a lot.
 You must give the reader “the same thing, only different” in the sequel.
-We all know about Star Wars or Indiana Jones and how they revisit familiar landscapes while also trying to add new territories.
+We all know about Star Wars and Indiana Jones and how they revisit familiar landscapes while also trying to add new territories.
+Same here.